Veronica Franco: Writings

 In 1575, Franco's first volume of poetry was published, her Terze rime, containing 18 capitoli (verse epistles) by her and 7 by men writing in her praise.
 That same year saw an outbreak of plague in Venice, one that lasted two years and caused Franco to leave the city and to lose many of her possessions.
 In 1577, she unsuccessfully proposed to the city council that it should establish a home for poor women, of which she would become the administrator.

 In 1580, Franco published her Lettere familiari a diversi ("Familiar Letters to Various People") which included 50 letters, as well as two sonnets addressed to King Henry III of France.

 Franco's success was not limited to being a coveted courtesan.
 It was her wittiness and often criticized voice that was immortalized by way of being published that brought forth much recognition.
 Records indicate that the number of actual publications was limited as they were thought to have been at her own expense or private publications.
 Her work is known to have been included in an anthology of women poets in the 18th century (1726) that was edited by Luisa Bergalli.

 The embodiment of her role in the public realm was made evermore tangible, amongst the literary circles and the Venetian public during her polemic literary battle with Maffio Venier.
-The poem referenced above Capitolo 16, A Challenge To A Poet Who Has Defamed Her – is believed to have been one of the many directed to Maffio Venier.
-These poems are Capitolo XIII, XVI, and XXIII of her literary publication, Terze Rime.
+The poem referenced above, Capitolo XVI, A Challenge to a Poet Who Has Defamed Her, is believed to have been one of the many directed to Maffio Venier.
+These poems are Capitolo XIII, Capitolo XVI, and Capitolo XXIII of her literary publication Terze Rime.

+Personal life

+From extant records, we know that, by the time she was 18, Franco was briefly married to a mature, wealthy physician named Paolo Panizza.
+During her marriage she gave birth to her first child. she would eventually have six children, three of whom died in infancy.

+She supported her children along with a household of tutors and servants for most of her life.